research-team/robot-dream/doc/architecture.md

 ![High level translations](HL_Translations.png)

 The **direct translation** is done in the playback mode similar to a mammalian brain processing of the wake experience.
-This way whole wake experience should be translated to the sequence of sleeping brain neurons activations based on the semantics of an inbound signals, for example the activations of tactile sensors should be translated into activations of sensory cortex, audio signals should be translated into auditory cortex neurons activations.
+This way whole wake experience should be translated to the sequence of dreaming brain neurons activations based on the semantics of an inbound signals, for example the activations of tactile sensors should be translated into activations of sensory cortex, audio signals should be translated into auditory cortex neurons activations.

 The **reverse translation** is gradual step by step process that could be divided into several phases:

-- Increase of abstraction layer of the sleeping brain
+- Increase of abstraction layer of the dreaming brain
-- Translation of realistic neural network rNN of the **sleeping brain** into rule based description of the behavior strategies of a robotic system
+- Translation of realistic neural network rNN of the **dreaming brain** into rule based description of the behavior strategies of a robotic system
 - Validation of translation steps
 - Validation of overall reverse translation process
 - Transfer of rule based behavior strategies into a robotic system.

-Overall translation validation is based on overall statistical analysis of the semantically tagged rNN of a sleeping brain highlighting most important neuronal connections using **semantic tagging** to the key concepts.
+Overall translation validation is based on overall statistical analysis of the semantically tagged rNN of a dreaming brain highlighting most important neuronal connections using **semantic tagging** to the key concepts.

 ## HLD